RichardoC/kube-audit-rest/README.md

 * despite the issues, make it possible to log to stdout/stderr, as useful for capturing less sensitive info directly without infra
 * upload images on git commit
 * make a distroless version
+* clarify logs are not guaranteed to be ordered because there aren't guarantees from k8s that the requests would arrive in order.
+* explain how to limit resources it's logging via the webhook resource (just a link to the k8s docs)
+* make it clear log file only exists if requests are sent
+* clarify log file format is the raw response with no newlines in the json, with one response per line.
+* clarify that kubernetes may not loadbalance between replicas as expected.
+* document that image defaults to distroless